CosteaRazvan/ScrabbleCalculator/README.txt

 		            8K
 		            8L

 the the script does not work, so I can't get feedback for every individual task.

+For testing change path variable to point the test directory.